Florianclume/hacking_bookeen_notea/README.md

 There are connectors for connecting an "EMR" with a flat flexible cable that's unused.
 And another one that is used.
 Looking at the Pinenote PCB, it is the other way around.

-## FEL mode via UART ?
+## FEL mode via UART?

 I had no clue on how to access [the FEL mode](https://linux-sunxi.org/FEL) on my tablet...
 There's no SD Card, no volume buttons...
-So the only hope is UART ?
+So the only hope is UART?

 And if I look around, I could see a lot of four soldering pads...
 So I searched on the Internet to know if there are technics to find UART pads.
 And yes : sometimes the pads are labelled `G`, `R`, `T` and `V` for GND, RX, TX and VCC.